onelogin/onelogin/README.md

 clone this repository
 from inside the repository `go build ./...` to create a runnable binary from inside the repository `go install .` to add a the runnable CLI to your GOPATH /bin directory

+Alternatively you may run `make install` which just runs the above commands

 ### Binaries
 There are binaries available for the major platforms in this project's /build directory.
 Download the